 “At first, it made me a little uncomfortable that people were becoming moved by what we were doing.
 I didn’t know how to receive it.
 People started referring to it as theater.
 And I thought, ‘It’s not theater, we’re not faking anything.’
 But then I realized that it’s living theater.
 It’s meant to evoke emotion.
 If you want someone to retain information, make them vulnerable,” he says.

-By returning intimacy to processing meat, Rodriguez’s vision of boucherie is one that combines drama, liturgy, visual art and ethical provocation.
+By returning intimacy to processing meat, Rodriguez’s vision of boucherie combines drama, liturgy, visual art, and ethical provocation.
 Even for progressive eaters, the concept can seem dauntingly radical.
 Farm-to-table is one thing, but it’s entirely another when you bring the table to the farm and face the life before the death that comes before dinner.
-Consider that you demand that sacrifice for your enjoyment and not your survival, and that reality can be chilling.
+Consider you demand that sacrifice for your enjoyment and not your survival, and that reality can be chilling.

-But survival is exactly what Lache Pas aims for.
-It’s the very definition of the name of Rodriguez’s business, which translates roughly to “don’t let go” or “don’t forget.”
-As a group of artists who moonlight as custodians of a materially obsolete tradition, Rodriguez’s crew has taken to traveling the country, spreading the gospel of boucherie, a message that has been easy to evangelize in the farm-to-table age.
+But survival is exactly what Rodriguez aims for.
+As a group of artists who moonlight as custodians of a materially obsolete tradition, Rodriguez’s crew has traveled the country, spreading the gospel of boucherie, a message that has been easy to evangelize in the farm-to-table age.
 How fitting, then, that we’re talking in a Whole Foods Market where Rodriguez is hosting a cochon de lait in the parking lot.
 There’s irony to that, given his cynicism of even the most humane forms of commercial butchering.
 Most people, Rodriguez says, think meat comes from a Styrofoam package.

 This can all seem terribly grisly.
 Most of us eschew consuming blood unless it’s juice from a steak.
 Rodriguez harvests it alongside a slew of other hog parts considered trash by today’s standard butchering chart.
 The trotters join the hog’s head to be rendered for headcheese.
 The viscera make the aforementioned fraisseurs, an apocryphal organ stew that Rodriguez has revived as a main attraction at his events.
 Ribs are picked clean to buttress sausage- and boudin-making or sometimes thrown on the grill for a more familiar plate.
 Hams join the loins in ovens, and the spine makes backbone stew, the day’s hearty reward for the cooks and butchers.